A Surging Warren Faces Attacks From More Moderate 2020 Candidates

 The tenor of this debate was different, however, with the attackers saying they are open to the idea.

 "I'm all for a wealth tax.
-I'm all for just about everything that was just mentioned in these answers," he said.
+I'm all for just about everything that was just mentioned in these answers," Buttigieg said.
 "Let me tell you, though, how this looks from the industrial Midwest where I live: Washington politicians, congressman and senators, saying all the right things, offering the most elegant policy prescriptions, and nothing changes."

-Similar to Buttigieg, Klobuchar said she could support a wealth tax, but added that she would rather repeal tax cuts for higher-income Americans passed under Trump.
+Similar to Buttigieg, Klobuchar said she could support a wealth tax but added that she would rather repeal tax cuts for higher-income Americans passed under Trump.

 "It could work.
 I am open to it.
 But I want to give a reality check here to Elizabeth, because no one on this stage wants to protect billionaires," she said.
 "We just have different approaches.
 Your idea is not the only idea."